 Since June 2000, the town of Montmorillon has been one of 15 European “villages du livre”.
 Hence the title: of La Cité de l’Écrit et des Métiers du Livre.

-After crossing the old 14th century gothic bridge on the Gartempe River, you just have to push open a door and enter a store to be plunged into a world apart.
-Everybody can find what they are looking for: you can be collector, a reader of science-fiction or thrillers or even simply a passerby who discovers a wonderful book at random.
+After crossing the old 14th-century gothic bridge on the Gartempe River, you just have to push open a door and enter a store to be plunged into a world apart.
+Everybody can find what they are looking for: you can be a collector, a reader of science-fiction or thrillers or even simply a passerby who discovers a wonderful book at random.